ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/power-vsi-resources.md

 Review the [Power Systems resources](/docs/power-iaas?topic=power-iaas-about-virtual-server) that you can create.
 You can reference the output parameters for each resource in other resources or data sources by using [Terraform interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.
 {: shortdesc}

-To find supported input parameter values, you can use the Power Systems CLI plug-in in {{site.data.keyword.cloud_notm}}.
+To find supported input parameter values, you can use the Power Systems command line plug-in in {{site.data.keyword.cloud_notm}}.
 To install the plug-in, run `ibmcloud plugin install pi`.
 {: tip}

 If you want to create, update, or delete Power System resources in a multizone-capable region, you must specify the `zone` in the `provider` block of your Terraform configuration file.
 For more information, see the [`provider` block configuration](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-reference).